Tiaaam/GuessMaster/docs/SRS_Settings.md

 ## 5 Post conditions

-The postcondition for this use case is:
+The postconditions for this use case are:

   1. A Lobby is created
   2. The creator gets added as the first member to the lobby